Aetopia/ZetaConfig/README.md

 # ZetaConfig
-A simple tool to fix performance issues with Halo Infinite.
+A simple tool to optimize and fix performance issues with Halo Infinite.